Main menu

 If there is uncertainty as to the diagnosis, skin biopsy may show a subepidermal blister with little inflammatory infiltrate.
 Damage to dermal elastin may also be seen.

-Early repair of the underlying fracture may prevent the appearance of fracture blister.
+Early repair of the underlying fracture may prevent the appearance of fracture blisters.
 In one study, if surgery was undertaken within 24 hours the risk of fracture blisters was 2% compared with 8% when surgery was done after 24 hours.[2]

 Once a blister appears, management includes good wound care and surveillance for secondary bacterial infection.
 It is generally recommended that the blister is left intact.